Would you drive your car with your eyes closed?

 This dynamic generation of unique phone numbers occurs seamlessly in the background so the user experience is exactly the same for every visitor.

-Now let’s take a look at the top benefits of using call tracking.
+Now let’s take a look at the top benefits of using a call tracking app.

 1) The mobile web means more calls